“Manistendom, Lands of the Manians”

 • Slaves work the same fields as serfs and can attend church with serfs.

-The lowest class are prisoners.
-Prisoners are those who have committed crimes and serve a sentence in prisons or work camps, awaiting trial in jails, awaiting execution, or are serving a local punishment such as whipping or the pillory.
-Prisoners have no rights or freedoms.
 Upon being convicted of a crime in the Royal Courts a commoner becomes the responsibility of the monarch.
 If convicted in a lower court the commoner is the responsibility of the local noble.
 The monarch operates prisons and a work camp for convicts, local nobles may use local prisons or confine a prisoner within a jail or manor.
 Becoming a prisoner allows for the use of Juedicar’s Justice and even when one serves their punishment, branding and tattooing singles them out as a convict for life.
 Nobles may also become prisoners, though it is less common.

 After a sentence is served some rights are returned, but all rights are never reinstated.
 Laws that provide protections to serfs cannot be reclaimed and many do not hire an ex-convict or allow apprenticeships.
 As a result, most ex-convicts join gangs and illegal guilds, flee to the Freelands or Free Isles, commit more crimes, and are imprisoned again or live as beggars.